 Realm, formerly known as MongoDB Realm, is an open-source object-oriented database management system that utilises C++ as its programming language, as opposed to SQLite which operates on the SQL database language.
 Developers are able to create object relationships within the database due to its object-oriented nature.

-Core Data is an Apple-supported framework which can be leveraged to improve the user experience of an application in a variety of ways.
-It can be used to store and cache temporary data that can be used to improve the responsiveness of the application, as well as store permanent data so that users can access information even when they are offline.
-Additionally, Core Data can be used to define and structure data types and relationships between them, providing a powerful tool for developers to more easily organise and manage their application’s data.
+Core Data is a framework supported by Apple that can improve the user experience in a variety of ways.
+It can store and cache temporary data to increase the application’s responsiveness and store permanent data so users can access information even when offline.
+Furthermore, developers can use Core Data to define and organise data types and their relationships, providing them with a powerful tool to manage their application’s data more efficiently.

-Core Data is not a database, but rather a persistent framework.
-SQLite can be used as a database by Core Data.
+Core Data is not a database, but instead, it’s a persistent framework.
+However, Core Data can utilise SQLite as a database.

-A persistence framework is a piece of middleware that stores data in a database.
-They act as a barrier between data in a database and data in an app.
+A persistence framework is middleware that stores data in a database, serving as an intermediary between data in a database and data in an application.

-It is often argued that Core Data is the most suitable database for Apple languages such as Swift and Objective-C, due to its affiliation with Apple.
-Nonetheless, there are additional features of Core Data which grant it a definitive advantage as the database for iOS applications.
+Core Data is often regarded as the most appropriate database for Apple programming languages such as Swift and Objective-C due to its official support by Apple.
+In spite of this, Core Data boasts other features that give it the edge as the preferred database for iOS applications.

-Core Data offers improved data retrieval speeds when compared to SQLite, and it also provides built-in features that can reduce the amount of code that developers need to write by up to 70%.
-This greatly simplifies the development process and can save time and resources.
+Core Data delivers faster data retrieval speeds than SQLite while also offering built-in features that can reduce developers’ code requirements by up to 70%.
+This significantly simplifies the development process and can result in saving time and resources.